What is the difference between CAM and Applied Mathematics? I’ve seen both.

 Do you offer a minor in Applied Mathematics?

 CAM offers a minor for students who are in another doctoral program (not in Mathematics).
 There is also an undergraduate minor in Applied Mathematics that is offered through College of Engineering.

 Is Applied Mathematics part of the Mathematics Department?

 No, Applied Math and Math are two separate units.
 However, they are closely affiliated.

 What concentrations does Applied Mathematics offer?

 Applied Math is very interdisciplinary and our students are in a wide variety of concentrations, both theoretical and applied, ranging from evolutionary biology to mechanical engineering.
 The field system at Cornell allows students to work with a broad range of the faculty in the field of Applied Math.
-Check the sample courses of study and research pages on this website for more information.

 What is the field system?